Early leavers from education and training

-Among the 25 EU Member States with a complete set of data for all three degrees of urbanisation (incomplete data for Lithuania, Luxembourg and Malta), 8 reported a similar pattern to that observed for the EU-28 as a whole, in other words a higher proportion of early leavers in towns and suburbs and a lower proportion in cities (see Figure 5).
-In Bulgaria, Denmark, Greece, Croatia, Latvia, Hungary, Portugal, Romania Slovakia, Finland and Sweden, the highest proportion of early leavers was reported in rural areas, as was also the case in Iceland and Norway; while Germany, Italy, Austria, Slovenia and the United Kingdom had lowest proportion of early leavers in rural areas.
-Belgium reported the opposite pattern, with towns and suburbs recording the lowest proportion of early leavers and the cities reporting highest proportion of early leavers; among the non-member countries this pattern was repeated in Switzerland.
+Among the 26 EU Member States with a complete set of data for all three degrees of urbanisation (incomplete data for Luxembourg and Malta), six reported a similar pattern to that observed for the EU as a whole, in other words a higher proportion of early leavers in towns and suburbs and a lower proportion in cities (see Figure 5).
+In Bulgaria, Denmark, Greece, France, Croatia, Lithuania, Hungary, the Netherlands, Portugal, Romania, Slovakia, Finland and Sweden, the highest proportion of early leavers was reported in rural areas, as was also the case in Iceland, Norway and Serbia; while Belgium, Czechia, Germany, Cyprus, Austria and the United Kingdom had lowest proportion of early leavers in rural areas; among the non-member countries this pattern was repeated in Switzerland and North Macedonia.
+Italy and Portugal reported the opposite pattern, with towns and suburbs recording the lowest proportion of early leavers and the cities reporting highest proportion of early leavers for Italy while rural areas had the highest shares in Portugal.

 The International standard classification of education (ISCED) is the basis for international education statistics, describing different levels of education; it was first developed in 1976 by UNESCO and revised in 1997 and again in 2011.
 ISCED 2011 distinguishes nine levels of education: early childhood education (level 0); primary education (level 1); lower secondary education (level 2); upper secondary education (level 3); post-secondary non-tertiary education (level 4); short-cycle tertiary education (level 5); bachelor’s or equivalent level (level 6); master’s or equivalent level (level 7); doctoral or equivalent level (level 8).

 The first results based on ISCED 2011 were published in 2015 starting with data for the 2014 reference period; data up to 2013 are based on ISCED 1997.

 Early leavers from education and training denotes the percentage of the population aged 18-24 having attained at most lower secondary education and not being involved in further education or training.